AFP0101/hello-world/README.md

 # hello-world
-along side the tutorial\n
+along side the tutorial
-copied in this new branch for practice purpose
+* copied in this new branch for practice purpose